Associate Professor, Sociology

 I joined the Department in 2002 after several years in the Centre for the Study of Women and Gender at Warwick.
 My BA in Sociology and Economics is from Durham University, my PhD in Politics/Development Studies is from Leeds and I have also taught at the Universities of Manchester and Hull.
 My teaching and research interests are in gender studies, including gender and development and gender and reproduction, and my most recent work is on fair trade / ethical consumption.

 In 2018-19 I will be teaching my second-year undergraduate module Transformations: Gender, Reproduction and Parenting in Contemporary Society in the Autum term (15 CATS revised version - note this change as it was originally scheduled for the Spring term) and my first-year undergraduate module International Perspectives on Gender in the Spring term.
 I will also be convening the final year Dissertation module across the academic year.
 At taught postgraduate level I will be teaching the first core module for the MA Gender and International Development in the Autumn term, Gender, Imperialism and International Development.
-See my Module Talks on the LHS menu.
+See my Module Talks and Student Module Evaluation data on the LHS menu.

 To date I have co-supervised 14 PhDs to successful completion, with no referrals.